Discover Independent Voices at KXRW 99.9 fm Radio!

 In this two-part episode, Women’s Mosaic Co-hosts Karen Morrison and Elizabeth Madrigal have a candid conversation about the health and care of women and girls with their guest, Dr. Damilola Olupona.
 The doctor shares her expertise on patient self advocacy, vaccination, the special needs of adolescent girls, effective doctor/patient communications, maternal care and other important aspects of providing healthcare for women and girls.

-Upcoming Episodes (2nd and 4th Tuesdays at 7:00pm PT)
+Upcoming Episodes (2nd and 4th Tuesdays)

 What is The Women’s Mosaic About?